noplacenoaddress/RNMnetwork/Part 4 - My experience/8 - Tortures and humiliations.md

 ![1.1% amigo mio esta vez la tienes chunga](../Images/2020-01-30-083641.jpg)

 But this will not happen.
-I'm power.

 Those are the tortures that I've suffered: